famedjoel/Lucky-Fitness/README.md

 1. Customize HiiT Workout
 2. Favourite an exercise of choice
-3. search for an exercise
+3. Search for an exercise
 4. Start a HiiT workout
 5. Record Keeping
 6. Visual cues